openstack-archive/networking-powervm/neutron_powervm/plugins/ibm/agent/powervm/powervm_sea_agent.rst

 In order to operate properly, this agent requires the use of an INI file.
 This provides basic configuration to the agent.

-A sample powervm_sea_agent.ini file will be provided.
+A sample sea_agent.ini file will be provided.

 General
 -------